-The cost estimates have not attempted to subdivide the cost for the hospital benefits and the posthospital extended care facility benefits.
-In the early years of operation, virtually all of such costs will be for hospital benefits because of the limited availability of extended care facilities.
-It is estimated that only about \$25-\$50 million will be expended in 1967 for posthospital extended care facility benefits.
-In later years, it seems quite possible that greater use of posthospital extended care services will be possible and that such use will tend to reduce the use of hospitals.
-It is assumed that the posthospital extended care benefits will be provided almost entirely for cases that would otherwise have required inpatient hospital care and will not cover purely custodial care.
+The cost estimates have not attempted to subdivide the cost for the hospital benefits and the posthospital extended-care facility benefits.
+It was originally estimated that only about \$25 to \$50 million would be expended in 1967 for posthospital extended-care facility benefits, but with the sizable number of beds in approved facilities, the experience in 1967 will probably be substantially higher.
+It seems quite possible that greater use of posthospital extended-care services will tend to reduce the use of hospitals.
+It is assumed that the posthospital extendedcare benefits will be provided almost entirely for cases that would otherwise have required inpatient hospital care and will not cover purely custodial care.

 The cost estimates for the outpatient diagnostic benefits and for the posthospital home health service benefits are based on rather limited data.
-Both these benefits are estimated to have a relatively low cost in the early years of operation (about \$10 million in the first full year for each of them).
-The estimated cost for home health benefits is so low primarily because of the limited number of qualifying facilities available.
+Both these benefits are estimated to have a relatively low cost in the early years of operation (about \$10 million in the initial estimate for the first full year for each of them).
+The initial estimated first-year cost for home health benefits was low primarily because of the small number of qualifying facilities that had been estimated to be available; the number that have qualified has been several times larger than anticipated in the cost estimates for the first year of the program and more in line with what had been anticipated in the long run.
 The estimated cost for the outpatient diagnostic benefits will be relatively low because of the deductible and coinsurance provisions.
 Allowance has been made in the cost estimates for both of these benefits for the likely future expansion of facilities providing such services.